 Since we are no longer considered an emerging growth company or a smaller reporting company, the SEC rules require us to disclose certain information with respect to the compensation paid to our Chief Executive Officer, our Chief Financial Officer and our three next most highly paid executive officers.
 However, our Chief Executive Officer, Chief Financial Officer and Chief Operating Officer are our only "executive officers" within the meaning of the SEC rules.
-As such, this Compensation Discussion and Analysis reviews the compensation policies and programs for our Chief Executive Officer, our Chief Financial Officer and Chief Operating Officer, who was our next most highly paid executive officer and our only executive officer other than Chief Executive Officer and Chief Financial Officer.
+As such, this Compensation Discussion and Analysis reviews the compensation policies and programs for our Chief Executive Officer, our Chief Financial Officer, our Chief Financial Officer and our only executive officer and Chief Operating Officer, who was our next most highly paid executive officer and our only executive officer other than Chief Executive Officer and Chief Financial Officer.
 These three individuals are collectively referred to as our "Named Executive Officers."
 The narrative discussion set forth in this Compensation Discussion and Analysis is intended to provide additional information related to the data presented in the compensation-related tables included throughout the "Executive Compensation" section of this proxy statement.